loukotaj/PrayForPointlessness/readme.md

 ## Credits

-- Game, code, and story by [Your Name]
+- Game, code, and story by Jacob Loukota and the collective widom of humanity.
-- Made for [Game Jam Name], 2024
+- Made for Teslar Game Jam, 2024

 ## License

-MIT License (or specify your own)
+Not for any commercial use.
+No claim is made to the assets or code.